Tutorial

 - DP1.10086.001, Soil physical and chemical properties, periodic

-Soil microbial biomass and corresponding soil sample temperature and moisture are measured in ten plots at each NEON terrestrial site one-to-three times per year, with each site always sampled during the historic peak in vegetation greenness and sometimes sampled during other seasons or seasonal transition.
+Soil microbial biomass and corresponding soil sample temperature and moisture are measured in ten plots at each NEON terrestrial site one to three times per year, with each site always sampled during the historic peak in vegetation greenness and sometimes sampled during other seasons or seasonal transitions.

 We will be using data from the Guanica Forest (GUAN) site in Puerto Rico.
 The site is in a subtropical dry zone along the southern coast of Puerto Rico characterized by low annual rainfall averaging 840 mm and high evapotranspiration.
 Given that temperatures are warm and fairly stable at this subtropical site and precipitation is relatively low, we might expect to see a stronger relationship between microbial biomass and soil moisture than with soil temperature, so let's see what the data show.